-Why E-Commerce and CMS Should Be SeparatedJune 25, 2015
+Why E-Commerce and CMS Should Be SeparatedMarch 26, 2020

-When did we realize this “truth” of ours?
+When did we realize this necessary separation of e-commerce and CMS?

 Let me take you on a short trip down memory lane, before Snipcart was even an idea.
-As you may already know, we used to be geeks working in an awesome web development shop before our startup days.
-One day, one of our first clients came up to us with a pretty specific need:
+We used to be geeks working in an awesome web development shop before our startup days.
+One day, a client came up to us with a specific need:

 I’d like to start selling stuff on the website you developed for me a few years back.
 But I don’t want a new website, and I don’t want to spend much on this move.

-Normally we would’ve told him we were sorry and we needed to update his old-school, homemade CMS in order to set him up with some neat, modern e-commerce platform.
+Many agencies would’ve told him no. “We’re sorry, we need to update your old CMS site in order to set you up with a neat, modern e-commerce platform.”
 But he was one of the first to trust us with his business back in the days, so we told him we’d figure something out.

-One morning, while the team was sharing coffee in our old offices’ kitchen, Charles came into the room and simply said:
+One morning, while the team was sharing coffee in our office kitchen, Charles came into the room and said:

-Guys, what if we injected the products and cart directly into his source code, using only HTML and JS?
+Guys, what if we injected the products and cart directly into his frontend code, using only HTML and JS?

 We were skeptical at first.
 A few days and lines of code after, we were convinced.
-Eventually, this one-time solution we came up with for our client became a full product.
-That product became our startup, which became our life (at least a good chunk of it).
+Eventually, this one-time solution we came up with became a full product.
+That product became our bootstrapped startup, which became the profitable business Snipcart is today.

 Before we turned Snipcart into a full-fledged product, we had already decided to leverage one specific technical insight: the strong distinction between great CMS and great e-commerce platform requirements.
 Snipcart was built on that precise foundation.